Houston White Collar Crime Defense Attorneys

 Generally speaking, white collar crimes are those that arise out of business dealings or corporate theft.
 These cases may involve CEOs or major executives.
 However, most of the white collar crimes we have handled did not involve the boss or chairman of the board.
 Any individual in a company who has access to valuable information, property or money can be accused if a loss occurs.
 Although often it is easy to prove a loss to a company, it may be difficult to prove who benefited because of the lack of a clear paper trail.
 White collar crimes may be complex and may be committed over a long period of time.
 Investigations of these crimes requires the expertise of trained financial forensics specialists.

 An individual accused of a white collar crime can face a damaged reputation and loss of other freedoms.
-Anyone arrested or under investigation for any type of financial crime should immediately contact a criminal defense attorney before speaking with law enforcement.
+Anyone arrested or under investigation for any type of financial crime should immediately contact a defense attorney experienced with white collar crime cases before speaking with the police, federal investigators, or other law enforcement.

 - Embezzlement, fraud, forgery